 This is the main parking service for the port and the one linked to by the port’s official website.
 Republic Parking Northwest offers two different parking areas.
 It has a large lot across the Magnolia Bridge from Pier 91 and a parking garage across Alaskan Way from Pier 66.

 Both lots offer 24/7 patrolling security and free shuttle service for you and your bags to the port.
-Prepay online to earn a $1 per day discount on your parking.
+There are handicap-accessible parking spots available on a first-come, first-serve basis.

 This lot is located just slightly north of Pier 91, within the confines of a National Guard armory base.
 Despite its location near this cruise terminal, it serves as parking for both Pier 91 and Pier 66.
 It’s located about two miles from Pier 66.